Raymond Hood

 Raymond Mathewson Hood (March 29, 1881 – August 14, 1934) was an American architect who worked in the Neo-Gothic and Art Deco styles.
 He is best known for his designs of the Tribune Tower, American Radiator Building, and Rockefeller Center.
-Through a short yet highly successful career, Hood exerted an outsized influence on twentieth century architecture.
+Through a short yet highly successful career, Hood exerted an outsized influence on twentieth-century architecture.

 Early life and education

 Early life

 Raymond Mathewson Hood was born in Pawtucket, Rhode Island on March 29, 1881, to John Parmenter Hood and Vella Mathewson.
 John Hood was the owner of J.N.
 Polsey & Co., a crate and box manufacturing company.
 The family lived at 107 Cottage Street in a house designed by John Hood and local architect Albert H. Humes.
 In a 1931 profile of Hood in The New Yorker, writer Allene Talmey described the Hood home as "the ugliest place in town."
-In 1893, the Hood family visited the World’s Columbian Exposition in Chicago, an experience that may have sparked Hood's interest in architecture.
+In 1893, the Hood family visited the World’s Columbian Exposition in Chicago.
+This experience may have sparked Hood's interest in architecture.

 Education

 In 1898, Hood graduated from Pawtucket High School.
-Later that year Hood enrolled at Brown University.
-At Brown he studied mathematics, rhetoric, French, and drawing.
+Later that year, Hood enrolled at Brown University.
+At Brown, he studied mathematics, rhetoric, French, and drawing.
 In 1899, seeking more opportunities to pursue an architectural education, Hood enrolled at the Massachusetts Institute of Technology.

 At MIT, Hood studied under Constant-Désiré Despradelle, a prominent proponent of the Beaux-Arts style.
 Hood excelled at creating meticulously rendered architectural drawings, and after graduating worked as a draftsman for Cram, Goodhue and Ferguson.
 During his time at Cram, Goodhue and Ferguson, Hood purportedly worked on the 1899 design of the Classical Revival Deborah Cook Sayles Public Library.